 Toll-free number: 1-877-696-6775

-Provides contact information for each state’s health department, including Temporary Assistance for Needy Families (TANF) in your state
+Provides contact information for each state’s health department, including Temporary Assistance for Needy Families (TANF), food aid, and Medicaid in your state

 National Association of Personal Financial Advisors